 This area is characterized by strong convective weather consisting of Cumulus and Cumulonimbus clouds with turbulence and heavy rain at times.
 The exact location varies with the seasons throughout the year and follows more or less the sun's zenith point.

-As already mentioned, these winds come from the north-east in the northern hemisphere and from the south-east in the southern hemisphere.
-Land mass and orographic features will influence their direction.
+As already mentioned, these winds will come generally from the north-east in the northern hemisphere and from the south-east in the southern hemisphere.
+Land mass and orographic features will influence their final direction.
 The base of the clouds will be around 2500 to 3500 feet.
 When these winds blow over the ocean they pick up moisture and clouds will rise to higher altitudes than over land usually.

-More information on Cb's and turbulence can be found in our article on flight hazards.
+More information on Cbs and turbulence can be found in our article on flight hazards.

-At times, convective breakthrough into the tropopause has been observed when the air is very unstable with lots of moisture.
+At certain times, convective breakthrough into the tropopause has been observed when the air is very unstable with lots of moisture.
 This can be important for air transport category aircraft as they usually tend to fly at or near these levels.

-The altitude of the tropopause varies with latitude, it is lower at the poles (20000 feet) and all the way up to 60000 feet at the equator.
+The altitude of the tropopause varies with latitude, it is lower at the poles (~20000 feet) and all the way up to 60000 feet at the equator.
 From the tropopause and higher up the outside air temperature is somewhat constant with rising altitude.
 This is where you also will find JET streams pushing the weather systems around the planet from west to east.

 More information in our dedicated article on JET streams.

 The ITCZ is a tropical weather phenomenon in an area around the equator with possible serious implications to aircraft flying through the area.
-Airline crews and general aviation pilots wishing to pass this region should properly prepare themselves, their aircraft and thoroughly inform passengers before crossing as to ensure the safety of the flight and the well being of the passengers.
+Airline crews and general aviation pilots wishing to pass this region should properly prepare themselves by studying the phenomena, their aircraft and thoroughly inform passengers before crossing as to ensure the safety of the flight and the well being of the passengers.Written by EAI.